 Makes the process more affordableNot everyone earns enough to get a mortgage alone, so combining finances with others is an affordable way to get onto the property ladder.

-Boost your applicationIf your credit history is a little patchy, getting a mortgage with someone who has a good track record can really help your situation.
+Boost your applicationIf your credit history is poor, getting a mortgage with someone who has a good track record can really help your situation.
 This can work both ways though, so consider the implications before making a decision.

 Borrow more moneyBecause at least two incomes will be used to determine your affordability, you will usually be able to borrow more money than you would if you had applied alone.